quil-lang/qvm/README.md

 The QVM library is contained within `./src/`, and provides the implementation of the Quantum Abstract Machine.
-It evaluates Quil programs (parsed by `cl-quil`) on a virtual machine that can model various characteristics of (though without needing access to) a true quantum computer.
+It evaluates Quil programs (parsed and compiled by [QUILC](http://github.com/rigetti/quilc)) on a virtual machine that can model various characteristics of (though without needing access to) a true quantum computer.

 ### Usage